NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Sometimes in menu MSDA a white info box is shown.
 Some fields can be clicked, and then input on the data-panel.
 Field will blink when input active.
 When MMAN is enabled, map will be moved instead of cursor.
 When clicking on a radar echo in MI, it get selected/locked.
 Same for TI, but on the TI it will also set steer order on that echo.
 In MSDA/UDAT menu LV/FF points can be dragged when no polygon is being edited.
-To grba them hold trigger on center of symbol.
+To grab them hold trigger on center of symbol.
+When a polygon is being edited and a steerpoint/aera-point has been selected, pressing |X| button on nav panel will delete it. (cannot delete landing bases or take-off base, use route-manager for that)

 To control cursor directly while flying, bind these properties to your stick/hotas: